okeeffed/cheat-sheets/Advanced-React-Redux.md

 For the form component, create an action handler for `onSubmit` with `<form onSubmit={handleSubmit(this.handleFormSubmit.bind(this))}`.

 In order to protect routes from being accessed without authentication, we use Higher Order Components in order to wrap other components.

+### Checking at the start of the application

+With we use redux and `createStoreWithMiddleware(reducers)`, we can start applying some intricate details.